FrancescoMarz10/Auction-Mechanism/README.md

  ```

- ### 11. Checking A Non Existing Auction, Checking An Auction With No Bidders and Checking An Auction
+ ### 11. Checking A Non Existent Auction, Checking An Auction With No Bidders and Checking An Auction

  ```
-public void P_CheckingANonExistingAuction(){
+public void P_CheckingANonExistentAuction(){
         try {
             assertEquals(null, peer0.checkAuction("Joystick PS4"));
         }